shoprunback/documentation/source/includes/api/authentication.md

 # Authentication

-> To authorize your queries, you must provide your company API Token in the HTTP Headers like this :
+> To authorize your queries, you must provide your company API Token in the HTTP Headers like this:

 ```ruby
 response = HTTParty.post(